 These three state agencies began the rulemaking process as required by Minn.
 Statutes 14.
 To gather stakeholder input, the agencies assembled an advisory committee representing local governments, the mining industry, and citizens.
-This committee will meet regularly through 2014.
-The agencies will draft rules and continue through the rulemaking process.
+This committee met regularly from 2014 to 2015.
+The Silica Sand Rule Advisory Panel offered invaluable advice from citizens, local governments and industry representatives.
+The agencies are currently drafting rules and continue through the rulemaking process.
+The agencies will follow the Administrative Procedures Act (APA) to publicly notice the rulemaking when the rules are ready to move forward.